 The Original Recipe

-Paula’s recipe was perfect and easy: “Combine eight ounces each of blue cheese, mozzarella, and cream cheese.
+Paula’s recipe was perfect and brief: “Combine eight ounces each of blue cheese, mozzarella, and cream cheese.
 Add a tablespoon of flavorful port or sherry.
 Shape into a ball, wrap in plastic wrap, chill until firm.
 Toast and chop about ¾ cup of pecans and roll the cheese in the nuts to cover.”

 Playing with Add-Ins